griptape-ai/ComfyUI-Griptape/README.md

   * **Examples** - Example workflows are now available in the `/examples` folder [here](examples/README.md).

 * **Breaking Change**
   * There is no longer a need for an `ImageQueryDriver`, so the `image_query_model` input has been removed from the configuration nodes.
-Due to how comfyUI handles input removal, the values of non-deleted inputs on those nodes may be broken.
+  * Due to how comfyUI handles input removal, the values of non-deleted inputs on some nodes may be broken.
 Please double-check your values on these Configuration nodes.

 ### July 17, 2024
 * Simplified API Keys by removing requirements for `griptape_config.json`.
 Now all keys are set in `.env`.